PenCue/devprocess/docs/git-branching-model.md

 ### Create feature branch

-When starting work on a new feature, branch off from the `develop` branch.
+When starting work on a new feature, branch off from the `dev` branch.

 ```shell
 $ git checkout -b 3-gh-cli-documentation-and-screenshots develop